Dennis Bonnen unanimously elected speaker of the Texas House

-TEXAS — Moments after the Texas House of Representatives and senators were sworn in for the 2019 Texas legislative session, members elected a new speaker of the House: Dennis Bonnen.
+Representatives nominated and elected Republican Dennis Bonnen from Angleton to serve as Speaker.
+Both Republican and Democratic lawmakers spoke in favor of his nomination, noting his leadership skills and ability to build a collaborative environment among the members.

+Republican Joe Straus of San Antonio held the position of Speaker since 2009, but announced at the end of the 2017 Legislative Session that he was retiring.

-The election likely comes as no surprise.
-Bonnen held a press conference a few weeks before the start of the session announcing that he has the votes to be named speaker of the House.
-On the first day of the session, lawmakers unanimously elected Bonnen with a 147-0 vote.
+Bonnen's election really comes as no surprise.
+He held a press conference in November announcing he secured more than enough votes to be elected Speaker of the House.
+And on the first day of the session, lawmakers unanimously elected him with a 147-0 vote.

-Before being named speaker of the House, Bonnen served as speaker pro-tem.
-Bonnen spoke after he was elected, laying out his priorities for the session.
+Bonnen laid out his priorities for the session, saying fixing the state's broken school finance system is number one and he shared why he is so passionate about improving education for Texas children.

-He said his interest in education stems from growing up as a "dyslexic kid in a small town at a time when there were almost no options available to students like me."
+"My passion for education centers on the fact that I grew up a dyslexic kid in a small town at a time when there were almost no options available to students like me," Bonnen said.
+"My siblings excelled academically while I tried to understand how I fit in the Bonnen gene pool."

 KVUE's Ashley Goudeau spoke with Ross Ramsey of the Texas Tribune recently.
 She asked him if he was surprised that Bonnen was named.